Cherng Doi Roast Chicken (ไก่ย่างเชิงดอย)

 No website or phone contact is listed for Cherng Doi Roast Chicken, which is standard for venues at this tier in Chiang Mai.
 The address, 2/8 Suk Kaseme Road, is the most reliable navigation anchor.
 If you are building a broader Northern Thai food itinerary, pairing a roast chicken lunch here with an evening meal at a more structured Northern Thai table, such as Baan Landai on Phra Pok Klao Road or Aquila for contrast, covers a meaningful range of what Chiang Mai's food scene actually delivers.

-For visitors using Chiang Mai as a base while exploring Thailand's broader regional cooking, the country's more formally recognised tables, including Sorn in Bangkok and PRU in Phuket, operate in a completely different register.
-The roast chicken specialist fills a gap those venues do not: immediate, affordable, and grounded in the kind of daily-eating tradition that award-circuit restaurants typically interpret rather than replicate.
-See our full Chiang Mai restaurants guide for the complete picture.
+For visitors using Chiang Mai as a base while exploring Thailand's broader regional cooking, the roast chicken specialist fills a gap other venues do not: immediate, affordable, and grounded in the kind of daily-eating tradition that many restaurants interpret rather than replicate.

 Where It Fits